 I start with some of the ways being an atheist is easier on the soul than being a religious person.
 Then I will discuss how it can be harder.

 As an atheist, you are free to think more independently and make up your own mind.
 As a believer, knowledge is generally accepted or rejected after being crosschecked with ancient writings of primitive Middle Eastern tribes.
 The more fundamentalist you are the more consistently this is true.
 So if the bible indicates the years from Adam to today number about 6,000, a mountain of evidence for humanity’s presence tens of thousands of years ago must be labeled false immediately.
 If the bible says there was a worldwide flood, it happened, regardless of the fact no actual evidence can be found for it.
 As a nonbeliever, your mind is free.
 You don’t need to filter an idea through the bible, the Qu’ran, the Vedas, or any other book.
 You can weigh it based on its own evidence.
 You can decide if the evidence is strong or weak, and change your beliefs accordingly.
 You can change your mind without fear of crossing a deity.
+You’re free to doubt, to question, to say, without some big crisis of faith, “I don’t know” (even to the question of whether a higher being exists — atheists can believe one doesn’t, yet admit knowing is impossible, something most believers will not do).

 Likewise, you can decide for yourself what is right and wrong.
 A Christian determines what’s right and wrong using the bible, an atheist creates his or her own guidelines.
 For instance, suppose one were to say that what’s wrong is what hurts other people.
 In most places, Christian ethics and nonbeliever ethics would align with this idea, but not in all.
 Homosexuals who fall in love, have sex, and get married aren’t hurting anyone.
 Nor are a consenting man and woman having sex out of wedlock.